GcarryQiu/Women-Activities-in-Armed-Rebellion/README.md

 The repo is structured as:

+data contains the data used in the project.
-- `data/raw_data` contains the raw dataset as obtained from the project authors.
+- data/01-raw_data contains the original WAAR dataset.
-- `data/analysis_data` contains the cleaned dataset used in the analysis.
+- data/02-analysis_data contains cleaned or intermediate datasets used in the analysis.
+- data/03-simulated_data contains simulated data used for demonstration and reproducibility.

-- `model` contains fitted models and model output.
+models contains fitted logistic regression models saved as RDS files.

-- `paper` contains the Quarto document, bibliography file, and the compiled PDF of the paper.
+paper contains the Quarto document (.qmd), bibliography file, and the PDF of the paper.

-- `scripts` contains the scripts used to import, clean, and analyze the data, and to fit the logistic regression model.
+scripts contains the R scripts used to prepare data, fit models, and generate tables and figures.

+other contains notes or sketches and is not required to reproduce the main analysis.